bmeviauac01/datadriven/docs/en/lecture-notes/mssql/sql.md

 The XML DML expression consists of two parts: in the first part (`replace value of`) the element to be modified is selected; in the second part (`with`) the new value is specified.
 Only one element can be modified within an XML, so the path must be specified to match only one element - thus the `[1]` at the end of the example.

-Let us insert a `weigth` tag into the XML description of product Lego City harbor after the `package_size` tag.
+Let us insert a `weight` tag into the XML description of the product Lego City harbor after the `package_size` tag.

 ```sql
 UPDATE Product